Anomalous bulk-edge correspondence of nonlinear Rice-Mele model

-The organizational structure of this paper is outlined as follows: In Sec.~\ref{Section2}, we provide a thorough introduction to the RM Hamiltonian.
+The organizational structure of this paper is outlined as follows.
+In Sec.~\ref{Section2}, we provide a thorough introduction to the RM Hamiltonian.
 In Sec.~\ref{Section3}, four different types of eigenvalue problems are defined.
-In particular, directly inspiring by Ref.~\cite{Isobe2024}, we give the definition of the anomalous eigenvalue's nonlinearity for the nonlinear RM Hamiltonian and establish a novel form of BEC based on these auxiliary nonlinear eigenvalues.
-Sec.~\ref{Section4} investigate the effects of nonlinear intensity and model parameter on the BEC of nonlinear RM model, elucidating how these factors affect the system's behavior.
+In particular, directly inspired by the work of the authors of Ref.~\cite{Isobe2024}, we give the definition of the anomalous eigenvalue’s nonlinearity for the nonlinear RM Hamiltonian and establish an additional form of bulk-edge correspondence based on these auxiliary nonlinear eigenvalues.
+Section~\ref{Section4} investigate the effects of nonlinear intensity and model parameter on the bulk-edge correspondence of the nonlinear RM model, elucidating how these factors affect the system’s behavior.
 Finally, in Sec.~\ref{Section5}, we summarize the main results of our investigation.